Under Rug Swept: Background and production

-Despite the relatively low sales of Morissette's previous two albums, Supposed Former Infatuation Junkie and MTV Unplugged (1999), compared to those of her international debut album, Jagged Little Pill (1995), Maverick Records considered her a strong commercial asset and were concerned that she would leave because of the disputes and release the album on another label.
+Despite the relatively low sales of Morissette's previous two albums, Supposed Former Infatuation Junkie (1998) and MTV Unplugged (1999), compared to those of her international debut album, Jagged Little Pill (1995), Maverick Records considered her a strong commercial asset and were concerned that she would leave because of the disputes and release the album on another label.
 For a time Morissette was threatening to leave Maverick (according to Entertainment Weekly), until label founder Madonna intervened and persuaded her to stay.
 During the delay, Morissette brought in musicians such as bassists Eric Avery (formerly of Jane's Addiction) and Flea (of Red Hot Chili Peppers), Dean DeLeo (guitarist for Stone Temple Pilots) and Me'shell Ndegeocello to play on the album.
-After this period, in response to the September 11, 2001 terrorist attacks, she previewed the track "Utopia" that she wrote in January 2002 on her website.
+After this period, in response to the September 11 attacks, she previewed the track "Utopia" that she wrote in January 2002 on her website.

 During the making of the album, Morissette wrote 27 songs, which she eventually narrowed down to 17.
 When she was mixing and producing the album, every time she reached the 11th track she, as she put it, "would shut down.
 My brain would shut off and I just felt like it was information overload ...
 I didn't want to overwhelm myself or anyone else in the process of trying to cram them all onto the double CD."
 She planned for several of the excluded songs to be released as single B-sides or on a separate EP to be released after the album; eight of them were released on a CD/DVD package, Feast on Scraps, released in late 2002.
 "I just could not face the idea of letting all of these songs go", she had said.
 "They're all precious to me.
 It's just a matter of finding the right framework in which to share them with the world."